ejlp12/aws-workshop/workshop/set-up-users.md

 First we are going to create the user for the AWS console:

 1. Login to your AWS account with the root user.
-2. Go to **IAM** under Security, Identity & Compliance section.
+2. Go to **[IAM](https://console.aws.amazon.com/iam/)**, under "Security, Identity & Compliance" section.
-3. Click on Users.
+3. Click on **Users**.
-4. Click Add user button.
+4. Click **Add user** button.
-5. Enter a username and check the option: **AWS Management Console access** under the **Select AWS access type** section and then click next.
+5. Enter a username and check the option: **AWS Management Console access** under the **Select AWS access type** section.
 You should also mark the option so that the user is forced to change his password on next login (pick a secure password!).
+Then click **Next: Permission**
 6. Select **Attach existing policies directly**.
-7. Search for: `AdministratorAccess`, check it and click next.
+7. Search for: `AdministratorAccess`, check it and click **Next: Tags**.
+8. Add key-value pairs for additional information about the user, for example Key: "purpose", Value: "Workshop" and then  click **Next: Review**.
-8. Click on Create user.
+8. Click on **Create user**.
 Copy the url and password that appear in the Success message.

 Now, lets login with our new user: